-Dr. Daniela Wong Gonzalez is a psychologist in supervised practice providing neuropsychological assessment and intervention services to adult and older adult populations.
+Dr. Daniela Wong Gonzalez is a psychologist providing psychological and neuropsychological assessment services to adult and older adult populations.
 She has experience with a wide range of conditions, including acquired brain injury, neurodegenerative disease, and psychiatric conditions.

 Dr. Wong Gonzalez obtained her Ph.D. in Psychology, with a specialization in Clinical Neuropsychology, from the University of Windsor.
-She completed a residency in Clinical Neuropsychology at Baycrest Health Sciences, and is currently completing a post-doctoral fellowship in the Clinical Neuropsychology Service at St. Joseph’s Healthcare Hamilton.
+She completed a residency in Clinical Neuropsychology at Baycrest Health Sciences and a post-doctoral fellowship in the Clinical Neuropsychology Service at St. Joseph’s Healthcare Hamilton.
+In addition to her work at Brookside Psychologists, Dr. Wong Gonzalez is employed on staff at University Hospital – London Health Sciences Centre.
 Her research interests include normal aging, effectiveness of memory interventions, and neuropsychological assessment in culturally diverse populations.

 Parlar, M., Spilka, M., Wong Gonzalez, D., Ballantyne, E., Dool, C., King, J., McNeely, H., & MacKillop., E. (in press).
 You can’t touch this: Delivery of inpatient neuropsychological assessment in the era of COVID-19 and beyond.
 The Clinical Neuropsychologist.